Birds as Omens and Signs

 - Owls are birds of ill omen.

-- A bird in the house means different things depending on the bird and its behavior.
+- A bird in the house means different things depending on the type and its behavior.

 - Augury is using the flight patterns of birds to answer life questions.